Le Mans Airfield: American use

 The fighter planes flew support missions during the Allied invasion of Normandy, patrolling roads in front of the beachhead; strafing German military vehicles and dropping bombs on gun emplacements, anti-aircraft artillery and concentrations of German troops in Normandy and Brittany when spotted.
 The C-47s participated in Operation Market-Garden, the airborne invasion of the Netherlands, carrying troops of the 82d Airborne Division to a drop site near Groesbeek on 17 September 1944.
 The following day, the 440th towed CG-4A Waco gliders to the same general location with reinforcements and supplies.
 Another glider towing resupply and reinforcement mission was flown to Overasselt, the Netherlands on 23 September.

 After the Americans moved east into Central France with the advancing Allied Armies, the airfield was closed on 30 November 1944.
 Today the long dismantled airfield is indistinguishable from the agricultural fields in the area.

-Note: The modern airport at Le Mans today, Le Mans-Arnage airport, is of postwar vintage and unconnected with World War II.
+Note: The modern airport runway at Le Mans today, Le Mans-Arnage airport, is not directly related to the short USAAF use in 1944.